AngelicSage/AI/computer_vision/object_detect/soccer/README.md

-Model not trained for up close

-Soccer ball misclassified as a player:
+Model not trained for up close up, soccer ball misclassified as a player:

 <img width="1135" alt="Screenshot 2024-03-30 at 11 01 57 AM" src="https://github.com/AngelicSage/AI/assets/142240060/b393a92f-1a62-4d21-80e5-bccde60ff891">